Dolphins Coaching/Executive Updates

 The Dolphins do have two current openings on their coaching staff after the team parted ways Friday with special teams coordinator Danny Crossman and wide receivers coach Wes Welker.

-The idea of the Dolphins being able to get two additional compensatory picks with the potential hiring of senior personnel executive Reggie McKenzie also appears to be done for now.
+For those Dolphins fans hoping for a Darren Rizzi return to Miami, news Friday made that even more of a long shot.
+That news involved the Denver Broncos firing special teams coach Ben Kotwica, paving the way for a Rizzi reunion with head coach Sean Payton, for whom he served as special teams coordinator for three seasons.

 McKenzie interviewed for the Tennessee Titans GM position, but he's not among the six candidates that multiple reports were getting a second interview this week.
-Per the Rooney Rule, the Dolphins would have been eligible had they lost McKenzie to a GM position.
+Per the Rooney Rule, the Dolphins would have been eligible to receive two third-round compensatory picks had they lost McKenzie to a GM position.

+As a reminder, the Dolphins would not be eligible for compensatory picks if Weaver landed a head-coaching position this offseason because he hasn't been with the team for at least two years.

-The six candidates getting second interviews for the Titans GM position are all assistant GMs: Mike Borgonzi of the Kansas City Chiefs, Ian Cunningham of the Chicago Bears, John Spytek of the Tampa Bay Buccaneers, Jon-Eric Sullivan of the Green Bay Packers, Ed Dodds of the Indianapolis Colts and Terrance Gray of the Buffalo Bills.
+The six candidates getting second interviews for the Titans GM position are all assistant GMs: Borgonzi, Ian Cunningham of the Chicago Bears, John Spytek of the Tampa Bay Buccaneers, Jon-Eric Sullivan of the Green Bay Packers, Ed Dodds of the Indianapolis Colts and Terrance Gray of the Buffalo Bills.

-With the hiring of Mike Vrabel by the New England Patriots as head coach, there are five openings remaining: the New York Jets, Jacksonville Jaguars, Chicago Bears, New Orleans Saints and Las Vegas Raiders.
+With the hiring of Mike Vrabel by the New England Patriots as head coach, there are six openings remaining: the New York Jets, Jacksonville Jaguars, Chicago Bears, New Orleans Saints, Dallas Cowboys and Las Vegas Raiders.